ucn-triumf/ucndata/README.md

 This script takes storage-lifetime experiments with three periods per cycle (irradiation, storage, counting) that were performed without a monitor detector available during irradiation.
 It takes the counts in either the the Li6 detector and determines the storage lifetime in the following way:

 Subtract a fixed background rate and divide the background-corrected detector counts by the average beam current for each cycle.
 Plot against duration of the storage period.
 A single-exponential fit determines the storage lifetime.
+Fitting routine is Minuit.
+This is executed in two contexts:

+1. On a run-by-run basis
+2. With a global fit: shared lifetime but variable scaling coefficient

-Results are saved to the storagelifetime directory.
+Results are saved to the storagelifetime directory:

+1. Figures as pdfs
+2. A csv file with the storage lifetimes and counts
+3. A csv file with the fit parameters and errors

 [ucndata]: ucndata/README.md